ianrenton/ianrenton.com/projects/field-spotter/index.md

 ## Motivation

-The [POTA](https://pota.app/) and [SOTA](https://sotawatch.sota.org.uk/en/) websites have their own pages showing "spots", but these are generally text-based and ordered by time.
+The [POTA](https://pota.app/) [SOTA](https://sotawatch.sota.org.uk/en/) &  [WWFF](https://wwff.co/dx-cluster/) websites have their own pages showing "spots", but these are generally text-based and ordered by time.
 As a European activator, I find that POTA in particular is also dominated by North American stations which I have no hope of contacting.

 Instead of a text-based list, I wanted something based on a map display, so that for example when operating on the 40m band with an NVIS antenna I could see more local activations for park-to-park contacts, or on 20m I could zoom out to the rest of Europe.

 The only software I found with most of the functionality I wanted was [GridTracker](https://gridtracker.org/), which is great, but only available as a desktop application.
-I don't tend to bring a laptop to my POTA adventures, so I wanted something that worked on my phone instead.
+I don't tend to bring a laptop to my outdoor radio adventures, so I wanted something that worked on my phone instead.

 ## Development